 The Company is accounting for its activities in Chile and Uruguay as discontinued.
 Chile is recognized as a discontinued operation after all of its mining assets were sold or returned.
-In Uruguay, the operations are on a care and maintenance basis and the Company's subsidiary, Loryser S.A. is well advanced in the sale of its assets and the liquidation of its liabilities and commitments in other than the normal course of business.
+In Uruguay, the Company's subsidiary, Loryser S.A. is well advanced in the distribution of proceeds to creditors from the sale of its assets and the liquidation of its liabilities and commitments in other than the normal course of business.